jboss-developer/jboss-eap-quickstarts/helloworld-ssb/README.md

 This will deploy `target/jboss-as-helloworld-ssb.war`.

-The application will be running at the following URL <http://localhost:8080/consume>.
+The application will be running at the following URL <http://localhost:8080/increment>.

-From the home site choose between "Consume A" and "Consume B", and then click to the link below you chosen.
+From the home site choose between "Increment A" and "increment B", and then click to the link below you chosen.
 The link will route you to a corresponding result page.
 To check if the singleton session bean work fine, from the result page go back to the home page and repeat the same action.

 To undeploy from JBoss AS, run this command: